rusisg/my-website/README.md

 ### Frontend [problems]
 1. ~~recreate the design in Figma~~
 2. ~~just run it by help of GPT mostly~~
-3. and make it more responsive
+3. and make it more responsive [almost need to add smartphone version/design]

 ![white theme](assets/img/main%20page.png)